distbit0/distbit.xyz/_posts/2023-06-15-novelty-and-relevance-as-criteria-for-evaluating-ideas.md

 description: null
 headerImage: false
 layout: post
-tag:
+tag: []
-- ai
-- agents
-- epistemology
 title: Novelty and relevance as criteria for evaluating ideas
 ---

+i ai  i agents   i epistemology

 Below are some potential heuristics for determining how much attention, thought and memory to allocate to to an idea, especially in the context of agents: